Mr Michel Neeff - Otolaryngologist @ ENT Associates

 In otosclerosis, there is new bone formation around the stapes (hearing bone) in the middle ear.… More

-This is a slow-growing, benign (non-cancerous) overgrowth of tissue on the nerves that affect your hearing and balance.… More
+This is a slow-growing, benign (non-cancerous) growth of the fatty lining of the balance nerve.… More

 Hearing loss can be divided into two types: conductive hearing loss (caused by some sort of mechanical problem in the external or middle ear) or sensorineural hearing loss (caused by disorders of the inner ear, hearing nerve or associated brain structures).… More